zeroluck/docs/sources/integrate/ubuntu-installation.md

     SSLCertificateKeyFile /etc/ssl/private/ssl-cert-snakeoil.key
 </VirtualHost>
 ```

-**Note:** The default certificate location for the SSL module is used in this example.
-Please change the locaiton if you use your own certificate.

 ### Enable Site
 The dynamic site is enabled using the `a2ensite` command.
 Run the commands below to enable the site and restart Apache Server: